 Cerises Jubilée(Flambéed cherries over vanilla ice cream.) $16.00

-Soufflé (Flavors include: Grand Marnier (Orange), Chocolate, Vanilla, Lemon, or Coffee.
-Must order with main meal order.) $25.00 *MUST be requested along with main meal order due to the hour long prep & cooking time*
+Soufflé (Flavors include: Grand Marnier (Orange), Chocolate, Vanilla, Lemon, Peach, or Coffee.) $28.00 *MUST be requested along with main meal order due to the hour long prep & cooking time*

 - All gift certificates will be sent for FREE via USPS mail.
 The charge on your credit card statement will be listed under Elymar Restaurant Corp.
 (Chez Napoléon's company name). -